Skip to main content

 WordPress at CERN is managed centrally.

-All upgrades, including those to WordPress directly as well as those to the CERN WordPress theme and any supported plugins, are provided centrally without the possibility of fixing a given website to a specific WordPress version.
-When interventions are not expected to be transparent, e.g. downtime is expected or they introduce a service change, they will be announced timely at the Service Status Board via an OTG.
+All upgrades, including those directly to WordPress as well as those to the CERN WordPress theme and any assorted plugins, are provided centrally and without action required on the website owner(s).
+There will be no possibility of fixing a website to a specific WordPress version.
+When interventions are not expected to be transparent, e.g. downtime is expected or they introduce a service change, they will be announced in a timely manner at the Service Status Board via an OTG.

-On the central WordPress Service, the following rules apply:
+On the central CERN WordPress Service, the following rules apply:

-• Only the plugins and the CERN WordPress Theme included centrally in Service may be used;
+• only the centrally included CERN WordPress Theme may be used;

 Disclaimer on Customisation

-The Web Governance Board has decided that the new WordPress service does not allow for customisation.
+The CERN WordPress Service does not allow for customisation.

 In some instances, the solution will be to extend what is already present in the distribution, e.g. extending an existing Gutenberg block; tweaking an integration; or allowing additional configuration when importing or exporting feeds.
 In other instances, the solution will be to extend the central distribution with a third-party plugin.
 The addition of a third-party plugin is subject to thorough evaluation by the Web Presence Committee, ensuring compliance with not only Computer Security requirements and recommendations, but also elements such as data privacy, accessibility, license(s), and similar.
 It is, moreover, required that the requested feature(s) benefit more than just a single website.